-Botox – also known as anti-wrinkle treatment or anti-wrinkle injections – is a way to create skin that appears smoother and more youthful.
+Botox – also known as anti-wrinkle treatment or anti-wrinkle injections – is a way to create a skin that appears smoother and more youthful.
 It works by ‘relaxing’ the muscles that create lines and wrinkles on your skin (often called ‘expressive muscles’, as they’re linked to your expressions).
 It’s completely safe in facial aesthetics and for specific medical treatments, too.

 Why should I have botox?

 Anti-wrinkle treatment can boost your appearance and your confidence.
-Our process involves a consultation to ensure it’s the right treatment for your needs, followed by the procedure itself, and then aftercare to help check you’re happy with your results and know how to care for your skin afterwards.
+Our process involves a consultation to ensure it’s the right treatment for your needs, followed by the procedure itself, and then aftercare to help check you’re happy with your results and know-how to care for your skin afterwards.
 Anti-wrinkle injections need to be medically prescribed, so you can be assured they’re safe, effective and only given if suitable for you.

 What can botox treat?

 Our anti-wrinkle injections can be used for facial aesthetics, like targeting wrinkles around the eyes, nose and brow, or for medical concerns, like teeth grinding (bruxism) and excessive sweating (hyperhidrosis).

 Here is some advice from our experts here in Clapham:

 - Avoid blood-thinning treatments, like aspirin or ibuprofen.
 These are linked to increased bruising and bleeding during healing.

 - Eat healthily and keep hydrated, to ensure your body has what it needs to heal.

 - Some studies show that arnica supplements can prevent side effects like swelling, bruising and general discomfort, although clear this with your doctor first.